japanj/pugs-detection/README.md

 ```
 Conda Version: 24.11.3

-## Prerequisites
+## Getting Started
-1. User need to have Conda installed.
-If user have not installed Conda yet, please visit the [installation guide](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html) from Conda.
+1. Install Conda.
+If you have not installed Conda yet, please visit the [installation guide](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html) from Conda.
-2. User need to clone this repository or download ZIP file of this repository.
-To clone the repository, user can use the below command.
+2. Clone this repository or download ZIP file of this repository.
+To clone the repository, use the following command:
     ```
     git clone https://github.com/japanj/pugs-detection.git
     ```

-## Set up the environment
+3. Set up the environment (see [environment setup section](reproducibility.md#set-up-the-environment) for OS-specific instructions).
-1. Create the environment with required dependencies for this project

-    ```
-    conda env create -f environment.yml
-    ```
-2. Activate the environment
-    ```
-    conda activate pugs-detection
-    ```
-(Optional) User can check all the installed libraries or dependencies by using `conda list` command.

 ## Steps to run the workflow
-All the notebooks are available in [notebooks folder](/notebooks/).
-The **number at the beginning of the notebooks' name indicate the order of execution**.
-Each notebook has different requirements or dependecies which are described in the notebooks.
+All notebooks are available in [notebooks folder](/notebooks/).
+The **number at the beginning of each notebook's name indicates the execution order**.
+Each notebook has different requirements or dependencies which are described in the notebooks.

-To get the reproducible result in data processing till model evaluation result step, user can skip the data acquisition notebooks (`1_data_acquisition_ground_truth.ipynb`, `1_data_acquisition_osm.ipynb`, and `1_data_acquisition_satellite_image.ipynb`) since there might be a chance the **different data retrieving time** can lead to slightly different dataset, e.g. OSM data.
+To ensure reproducibility from data processing to result ananlysis, you can skip the data acquisition notebooks (`1_data_acquisition_ground_truth.ipynb`, `1_data_acquisition_osm.ipynb`, and `1_data_acquisition_satellite_image.ipynb`), as there might be a chance the **different data retrieving time** can lead to slightly different dataset, e.g. OSM data.

+**Note:**
-More details about notebooks folder, please visit [notebooks folder document](/notebooks/README.md)
+- For more details about notebooks folder, see [notebooks folder documentation](/notebooks/README.md)
+- On **Windows**, some code modifications may be required due to OS differences.
+Please follow the instruction in [Reproducibility guide](reproducibility.md).

 ## Results
 The result of different model training experiments are shown in the table below.
 To see the detail of Model experiment setup, please visit [Model Experiment Setup document](/models/README.md#model-experiment-setup).